Agentic Coding Guide

-It represents a powerful approach to software development where humans are freed up to focus solely in strategic decisions.
+In the context of Human-AI Co-Design, agentic coding involves humans providing high-level guidance while AI agents handle implementation details: It represents a powerful approach to software development where humans are freed up to focus solely in strategic decisions.
+This guide will help you create effective design documents that enable successful Caskada implementations.

 The AI Implementation Brief